-Feast days appear throughout the seasons and holidays are the perfect times to plan family fun.
-Below is an overview of both liturgical and secular holiday celebrations and ways to celebrate which include how to decorate and more.
-Click the links to read more about particular holidays.
+Feast days appear throughout the seasons and holidays are the perfect time to plan family fun.
+Here is an overview of both liturgical and secular holiday celebrations and ways to celebrate which include decorating, activities, and more.

 The calendar year starts in January and the Church year starts with Advent.
-It is fitting, therefore to start our Seasons and Holidays Section with Advent and Christmas and end with All Hallows' Eve.
+It is fitting, therefore to start this Seasons and Holidays List with Advent and Christmas and end with All Hallows' Eve.

 Advent is a time of joyful expectation observed during the weeks